signaldust/bunny-jit/README.md

 ## Why Bunny?

-Bunnies are small and cute and will take over the world.
+Bunnies are small and cute and will take over the world in the near future.

 ## How to build?